Earth Day At 50: Climate Activists Go Digital Amid Pandemic Shutdown

 Former President Richard Nixon celebrated the first Earth Day in 1970 by planting a tree on the White House South Lawn.
 An enormous turnout of some 20 million people across the country attended Earth Day festivities, putting the fight against pollution on the political agenda.

-That year Nixon created the Environmental Protection Agency, and went on to sign the Clean Water Act and Clean Air Act with broad bipartisan support.
+That year Nixon created the Environmental Protection Agency and went on to sign the Clean Water Act and Clean Air Act with broad bipartisan support.

-50 years later, the biggest environmental challenge is climate change, something most had never heard about back in 1970.
+And 50 years later, the biggest environmental challenge is climate change, something most had never heard about back in 1970.

 But large gatherings are not possible amid the global coronavirus pandemic, so Earth Day has moved online.
 Millions of people around the world are expected to take part in the anniversary of what organizers call "the largest secular observance in the world."

-President Trump and the First Lady also take part in a tree planting ceremony at the White House today.
-Last year Trump's Earth Day message did not mention climate change, and at times he's even denounced the issue as a hoax.
+President Trump and the first lady also took part in a tree-planting ceremony at the White House.
+In his Earth Day message, Trump did not mention climate change, though he did tout the U.S. as a world leader in reducing "energy-related carbon dioxide emissions."
+At times in the past, Trump has denounced climate change as a hoax.

-In fact, on the eve of this year's anniversary Trump directed his administration to work on a financial aid plan for the oil and gas industry, which has been hit hard by global shutdowns to address the pandemic.
+On the eve of this year's anniversary, Trump directed his administration to work on a financial aid plan for the oil and gas industry, which has been hit hard by global shutdowns to address the pandemic.

 We will never let the great U.S. Oil & Gas Industry down.
 I have instructed the Secretary of Energy and Secretary of the Treasury to formulate a plan which will make funds available so that these very important companies and jobs will be secured long into the future!— Donald J. Trump (@realDonaldTrump) April 21, 2020